-Lemon Juice: A good source of vitamin C, an essential vitamin that supports bone and immune health, using lemons and lemon juice as an alternative to salt is a great way to brighten up the taste of food.
-It pairs with almost everything—chicken, fish, vegetables, and even yogurt and desserts.
-Want a more subtle, lemony taste?
+Lemon Juice: Using lemons and lemon juice as an alternative to salt is a great way to brighten up the flavor of your food.
+Lemon juice pairs well with chicken, fish, vegetables, and even yogurt and desserts.
+Want even more lemony flavor?
 Just sprinkle on some lemon zest.
-And if you really love the lemony flavor, you can even use it as a marinade.
+And if you really love a lemony flavor, add lemon juice or zest to your marinades.

 Cumin: A member of the parsley family, cumin is a dried seed that is sold in whole and ground forms.
 Used in North African, Arabic, Asian, Mexican and many other cuisines, cumin adds a warm, earthy flavor to food.
 Cumin is a popular addition to a variety of foods and spice mixes, including chili, curry, falafel, garam marsala, potatoes, soups, stews, taco seasoning and much more.

 Balsamic Vinegar: Balsamic vinegar is produced through a slow process that starts with juice from grapes.
 It has a complex flavor that offers a combination of acidity and sweetness, which allows it to be used in a variety of ways.
 Balsamic vinegar is a great addition to salads and can also be used as a marinade or glaze with meats and vegetables.
 It even goes well on some desserts.